Last updated: 4 November, 2024 @ 12:04

 We have a fantastic clam fishery here in Poole Harbour.
-It began life as a Cockle fishery, before the introduction of the Manila clam (Japanese Carpetshell Clam) back in the 1980s.
-The fishery now produces the best Manila, Native and American Hard-Shelled Clams in the world (I may be a touch biased).
+It began life as a cockle fishery, before the introduction of the Manila clam (Japanese Carpetshell Clam) back in the 1980s.
+The fishery now produces the best Manila, native and American hard-shelled clams in the world (we may be a touch biased).

 In March 2018, the fishery was certified as being sustainable by the Marine Stewardship Council (MCS) for both the Manila clam and cockles.

-Clam species are known by different names, which makes things a bit difficult for me when trying to write a description of them – but let’s give it a go anyway.
+Clam species are known by different names, which makes things a bit difficult for us when trying to describe them for you – but let’s give it a go anyway.

 As the name suggests, this species of clam is not native to UK waters.